Venue Permission & Council Land Requirements

 Private Land vs Public Land

-Private land (your own garden or privately owned property):
+Private land (your own garden or private property):

-→ Permission is assumed if you are the landowner or have the landowner’s consent
+→ Permission is assumed if you own the land or have the owner’s consent

 Public or council land: